likhithgowdahr005-create/RTL-to-SoC/Module 2/Lab 23/README.md

 ## Aim

-To design, simulate, and verify an **Asynchronous FIFO (First-In First-Out) Buffer** using Verilog HDL for safe data transfer between independent clock domains, and to analyze its operation using Verilator and GTKWave.
+To design, simulate, and verify an **Asynchronous FIFO (First-In First-Out)** using Verilog HDL for reliable data transfer between independent clock domains, and to analyze its operation using Verilator and GTKWave.

 ---

 # Theory

-An **Asynchronous FIFO (First-In First-Out)** is a memory buffer used to transfer data safely between two independent clock domains.
-Unlike synchronous FIFOs, the write and read operations are driven by different clocks, making asynchronous FIFOs an essential component for reliable **Clock Domain Crossing (CDC)**.
+An **Asynchronous FIFO (First-In First-Out)** is a memory buffer used to safely transfer data between two different clock domains.
+Unlike synchronous FIFOs, the write and read operations are controlled by separate clocks, making asynchronous FIFOs essential for **Clock Domain Crossing (CDC)** applications.

-The FIFO stores incoming data in sequential memory locations using a **write pointer**, while a **read pointer** retrieves data in the same order.
-Status flags such as **Full** and **Empty** prevent buffer overflow and underflow, ensuring safe communication between asynchronous hardware modules.
+The FIFO stores incoming data sequentially using a **write pointer** and retrieves data in the same order using a **read pointer**.
+To prevent overflow and underflow, the design uses **Full** and **Empty** status flags.

+This type of FIFO is widely used in modern FPGA and ASIC designs where different hardware modules operate at independent clock frequencies.

 ---